ChristopherAndrewTopalian/CATopalian_Game_Engine/README.md

 ---

 How to Download this Engine
-1. Click the green Clone Button
+1. Click the green CODE Button on this github page
 2. Save the Zip File
 3. Extract All
 4. Double click the html file to start the game engine